pdxjohnny/pdxjohnny.github.io/content/posts/terminal-quickstart.md

 ```

 > Sometimes one is installed on your system and the other isn't.
 Try the other
-> one if you're seeing something allong the lines of "Command not found"
+> one if you're seeing something along the lines of "Command not found"

 ### Extract zip and tar files?